Monday, July 28, 2008

 Same things for the kids... we have this idea that japanese students have a hard time in school, because of the competition and the "afternoon" activities.... well, this can be actually be compared to u.s., and there is certanly worse, because the society is extremely more capitalistic, so only money counts.
 What you get is that the football quarterback enters in harvard and the black guy don't... in Japan the society is more meritocratic, maybe severe, but not different from many university campus we have in Europe.

 Last but not least... the culture.
 That was the thing that amezed me most.
 For those of you who read the Gattopardo, is a bit a reinterpretation of the famous sentence.
+"If we want things to stay as they are, things will have to change."

 In this case the interpretation is that human being can grow in very different enviroments and in very different backgrounds, but if you let them develope by themselves for enough time, you get a very similar conclusion.
 I would be very curious to know if we would have let the native americans or the africans grow by their own, if this theory would be confirmed or not.
 For now, I think the asiatic culture is our only mean of comparison.
 Well, I have to say that is really amazing to see how their habits are so similat to ours, although they express it in a such different way.
 For example, the food.
 They go out eating together, they give importance to the meal as we (italians) do, and they are very skilled cookers.
 The difference is of course in the kind of food, in the tradition of eating, of dinking tea, of sitting at the table.
 But, as soon as you accept these different way of doing things, you feel immediately at home.
 As I mentioned before, the kindness and the politeness of the people really helps in these matters.
 But this is not the only example.
 Also religion, festivities, country festivals, theatre, literature, poetry, everything seems a real parallel to our colture.
 Everything we are used to, there it exists also, it only looks different.
 To me this is really great, because you can discover so many new things, always keeping your habits there.